netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

 ## The "generic-schedule-params" Grouping {#sec-gen}

+   A system accepts and handles the schedule requests, which may help further automate the scheduling process of events, policy, services, or resources based on date and time.
 The "generic-schedule-params" grouping ({{gsp-tree}}) specifies a set of configuration parameters that are used by a system for validating requested schedules.

 ~~~~
 {::include ./yang/tree/sch-generic-params.txt}